tabcat/rough-opal/APPLICATION.md

 <!-- - What are the benefits to getting this right? -->

 The pattern described previously combines Merkle-CRDTs with reliable hosting of the CRDT replicas.
-This design centers around edge computers processing and updating data, with more general machines pinning and keeping that data available.
+It centers around edge computers processing and updating data.
+More general machines keep the data available.
 Applications this pattern is best-suited fall into media or communication, like most of Google's app suite.

 Building software this way has unique characteristics and goes hand in hand with delay-tolerant network designs like IPFS.
 The user has control over their data with the choice to self-host.
-The local replica is the 'source of truth', referred to as local-first.
+The local replica is the source of truth, referred to as local-first.

-Using Opal, developers will be able to define the state reducer for a database.
+With Opal, developers can define the state reducer for a database.
-A state reducer is a function that takes a state with an operation and returns a new state.
+A state reducer processes the log into a readable state.
 Collaborative UI components can use Opal to derive their state.
 This collaboration can be between users and a user's devices.